 Editor’s note: GoDaddy’s Website Builder has all you need to start and grow a small business — zero technical skills needed.
 Try it free today!

-8. Promote your business!
+8. Promote your business in Malaysia

 Now that everything is all set up, it’s time to tell the world about your new business!
 Marketing and promotion is a big topic, but essentially it means getting your business in front of people who are likely to want your product or service.